aligkyrr/multirate-pantilt-tracker/README.md

 ## Limitations

-- Not validated on physical servo hardware; `pantilt_hardware.py` is based on parametric assumptions rather than a real datasheet.
+- Not validated on physical servo hardware; pantilt_hardware.py uses configurable parametric models for speed, acceleration, communication rate, ripple, encoder resolution, accuracy, repeatability, and settling behavior rather than measurements from a specific commercial actuator.
 - Target measurement is currently modeled with ground-truth or synthetic Gaussian noise; a camera/image pipeline is not yet integrated.
 The Kalman filter has not yet been validated against real image-detector output — the noisy-measurement benchmark uses synthetic noise, not actual YOLO output.
 - With the default acceleration limit (150 deg/s²) and the hardware layer enabled, the COARSE mode overshoots and oscillates around the target after a very large initial error (for example, the limit-aware scenario); stable lock is not reliably achieved.
 A braking-distance limit on the velocity command in the hardware path is a known open item.
 - The Python/PyQt + QTimer architecture is soft real-time; it does not provide hard real-time timing guarantees.